 5. Get certified when you’re between jobs

 Interested in boosting your earning potential and your credentials?
-It’s the perfect time to work on acquiring accounting certifications, such as Certified Public Accountant (CPA), Certified Management Accountant (CMA), Certified Information Systems Auditor (CISA) and others.
+It’s the perfect time to work on acquiring accounting certifications, such as the CPA, Certified Management Accountant (CMA), Certified Information Systems Auditor (CISA) and others.

 6. Find a temporary job